tldr-pages/tldr/pages/common/awk.md

 `awk --file {{path/to/file}}`

-- Check a script for syntax errors
+- Check a script for syntax errors:

 `awk --lint --file {{path/to/file}}`